 Characters

 The MCs were a delight to get to know.
-I found myself rooting for them so much because Lane and Matt were two perfectly flawed characters who deserved to just be happy.
-Their character development was done excellently – both were pushed outside of their comfort zones and came out still seamlessly complimenting each other.
+I found myself rooting for them so much because Lane and Matt were two perfectly flawed characters who deserved just to be happy.

-The supporting cast was hilarious and charming and balanced out the main storyline which dealt with some serious issues (as stated above).
+The supporting cast was hilarious and charming and balanced out the main storyline, which dealt with some serious issues (as stated above).

-Lane is someone I would love to be friends with.
-She’s genuine and authentic, and her wry wit had me laughing so many times.
 Even though she has those days where the anxiety and agoraphobia get to her, and she needs to be alone, if you need her, she’ll be the first to beat down the door to get to you.

 One of my favorite things about her development is that she’s not entirely perfect by the end of the book.
 Not only because that’s less plausible but because it makes her someone most readers can easily relate to (I know I certainly did).

 Matt is one of my top book BFs of all time.
-He’s sweet, patient, and loves Lane with all his heart.
-While Lane yields her wit as her weapon of choice, Matt will disarm you with his honesty.
-The chapters involving his extended family added such warmth to the story that it left me smiling.
+He’s sweet and patient, and he loves Lane with all his heart.
+While Lane yields her wit as her weapon of choice, Matt will disarm you with his honesty (and his dirty talk).

 With words like that, how could you not fall for him? #swoon.